bennypham/CitrusHack/README.md

 # CitrusHack 2016
-#
-# This was my first Hackathon at UCR where we created a website to display past crimes in the city of Riverside.
+This was my first Hackathon where we created a website to display past crimes in the city of Riverside.